 Lutugino Educational Complex School #1 is one of the three schools in town with about 600 students.
 The school functions in two shifts and caters to students from all grades, 1st to 11th, serving breakfast and lunch to students and faculty each day using local water.
 The cafeteria serves meals to students on rotating shifts, having to prepare and serve about 1 to 3 classes at a time.

-Currently the cafeteria boils water for washing dishes and cleaning.
-Lack of hot water is especially burdensome in the extremely cold months of winter (down to -35 degree Celsius).
+Currently, the cafeteria boils water for washing dishes and cleaning.
+Lack of hot water is especially burdensome in the extremely cold months of winter (down to -35 degrees Celsius).

 This project is to purchase and install a water filter in the kitchen that serves the cafeteria of Lutugino Educational Complex School #1.
 In addition, a boiler to provide hot water will be purchased and installed.

 The Acvafor Favorit filtration system will clean up to 12,000 liters of water, 2.5 liters of water per minute.
 The filtration system will be installed in the school kitchen.
 The water will be used for cooking and also for providing students with clean drinking water.
 The filtration system will remove impurities such as chlorine, heavy metal ions, organic compounds, bacteria, and all other contaminants.